-Remember that dogs are multidimensional, and usually show most forms of aggression to various degrees.
-Always be guarded before deciding a dog has only one kind of "aggression problem", since most problems consist of more than one layer.
+Dogs are multidimensional, and usually show most forms of aggression to one degree or another.
+This is why we must be very careful before concluding that a dog has just one kind of “aggression problem.”
+Generally, most problems are caused by more than one aggression type.

-Lastly, respect that aggression is natural to a dog and what constitutes a problem in one situation is an asset in a different situation.
+We need to respect the fact that aggression is natural to a dog and what’s a problem in one situation is an asset in another.

 Aggression problems are only problems when they cause a problem.

 Understanding these “problems” instead of trying to suppress natural behavior should always be the first step in any plan.